ahmed-elsayed-123/flutter_web_diary/README.md

 # flutter_web_diary
-A flutter web application to write your daily diaries
+A flutter web application to write your daily diaries..